astronomer/astronomer-cosmos/docs/dbt/docs.rst

 Generating Docs
 ================

+dbt allows you to generate static documentation on your models, tables, and more.
+You can read more about it in the `official documentation <https://docs.getdbt.com/docs/building-a-dbt-project/documentation>`_.

+Many users choose to generate and serve these docs on a static website.
+This is a great way to share your data models with your team and other stakeholders.

+Cosmos offers two pre-built ways of generating and uploading dbt docs and a fallback option to run custom code after the docs are generated:

+- :class:`~cosmos.providers.dbt.core.operators.DbtDocsS3Operator`: generates and uploads docs to a S3 bucket.
+- :class:`~cosmos.providers.dbt.core.operators.DbtDocsAzureStorageOperator`: generates and uploads docs to an Azure Blob Storage.
+- :class:`~cosmos.providers.dbt.core.operators.DbtDocsOperator`: generates docs and runs a custom callback.

-Cosmos offers a way to generate dbt docs (i.e. ``dbt docs generate``) via the :class:`~cosmos.providers.dbt.core.operators.DbtDocsOperator` class.
-This operator is a wrapper around the dbt CLI command ``dbt docs generate`` and exposes a ``callback`` parameter that allows you to run custom code after the docs are generated.
+The first two operators require you to have a connection to the target storage.
+The third operator allows you to run custom code after the docs are generated in order to upload them to a storage of your choice.

-The ``callback`` parameter is a function that takes in a single argument, ``tmp_project_dir``.
-Currently we support S3 and Azure Blob storage uploading from ``DbtDocsS3Operator`` / ``DbtDocsAzureStorageOperator``.
-These operators handle the appropriate callback invocation automatically in the background.
-Moreover you can use the ``DbtDocsOperator`` and custom ``callback`` to decide what to do with the generated docs.
-For example, you can commit them to a git repo.

 Examples
 ----------------------